Ignacio Ramonet: Against globalization and neoliberalism

 Ramonet has called for autarky and for regulation, taxes and tariffs that reduce international trade.

 ATTAC

-According to Ramonet, globalization and ultra-liberalism threaten the sovereignty of national states.
-In his December 1997 editorial "Disarming the markets", Ramonet attributed the Asian economic crisis to globalization, and said that it threatened the identity of national states.
+According to Ramonet, globalization and neoliberalism threaten the sovereignty of national states.
+In his December 1997 editorial "Disarming the Markets", Ramonet attributed the Asian economic crisis to globalization, and said that it threatened the identity of national states.
 To counter this, he called for an NGO to promote the Tobin tax on foreign exchange.
 He became a founder of Association for the Taxation of Financial Transactions and for Citizens' Action (ATTAC).